 The first natural frequency of the cat's eye (including mirrors) is 1082 Hz.
-The first mode is shown in figure 6.

 The tube is made from high modulus CFRP prepreg material and has a quasi isotropic layup.
 In order to avoid excessive moisture expansion, a cyanate resin is used instead of epoxy resin.
 The selected prepreg material is M55J/CE3, made by ATK-COI.